[5 MIN READ]

 - Tenderness at the injection site

-“There have been rare cases of anaphylaxis, which is a severe allergic reaction.
-The CDC recommends vaccination sites monitor patients for 15 minutes after vaccination or 30 minutes if the individual has a history of anaphylaxis,” says Dr. Hunziker.
+While rare, there have been cases of anaphylaxis, which is a severe allergic reaction, with the COVID-19 vaccine.
+The CDC recommends vaccination sites monitor patients for 15 minutes after vaccination or 30 minutes if the individual has a history of anaphylaxis.

 “Still, the COVID-19 vaccine is safe and effective against what can be a very serious illness, even among young people,” she finishes.